Brendan Stern

 “Should we do something?” that friend in the front seat, who interestingly enough became a veterinary technician later in life, cried out.

 It was not a question.
-I was in complete assent that it was my sacred responsibility to put an immediate end to the mindless, heartless, and gutless cruelty.
+I thought it was my sacred responsibility to put an immediate end to the mindless, heartless, and gutless cruelty.

-And I was playing high school football at the time and had imagined myself as brave, valiant, heroic, etc.
+After all, I was playing high school football then and had imagined myself as brave, valiant, heroic, etc.

-So, I honked thrice, wagged my finger a la Dikembe Mutombo, and told him to stop.
+So, I honked thrice, wagged my finger like Dikembe Mutombo, and told him to stop.

 Before I knew it, he was standing right next to me by the driver’s side window, asking me to roll it down, with his other hand fumbling behind his back, acting as if he had something inside his tan Dickies to brandish.